 This was fine because I also wanted to be able to deeply integrate parametric / procedural trees directly in my BIM tools.
 Being able to accurately model site conditions goes a long way towards making an analysis model believable.
 Thus, the aim was to strike the right balance between something that looked reasonably convincingly like a tree but was still dead simple to model and manipulate, didn’t choke calculations with unnecessary detail, and matched the visual style of my building model editor.

 However, it wasn’t long before I discovered Paul Brunt’s excellent proctree.js code, which generates much more realistic tree trunks and uses texture mapping for foliage.
-Obviously I couldn’t help myself from falling down the rabbit hole and implementing that too – together with creating new textures, adding support for radial branching and twig orientation, etc, etc…
+Obviously I couldn’t help myself from falling down this rabbit hole and implementing that too – together with creating new textures, adding support for radial branching, changing twig orientations, more canopy options, etc, etc, etc…

 In the end, rather than choose one style over the other, I think there are likely uses for both types of trees in different scenarios.
 Thus, I have included both of them as options, and kept pretty well all the various geometric methods I experimentated with as well.